StollLab/chiLife/README.md

 SL1 = xl.SpinLabel.from_trajectory(traj, site=238)
 ```

-Off rotamer sampling can be controlled on a per dihedral basis when repacking with χLife by passing a list of bools to
+Off rotamer sampling can be controlled on a per dihedral basis when repacking with chiLife by passing a list of bools to
 the off_rotamer variable.
 For example, passing `off_rotamer = [False, False, False, True, True]` will allow for off
 rotamer sampling of only &chi;<sub>4</sub> and &chi;<sub>5</sub>.